csc7/PP1_CI_TGC/README.md

 - To sell services.
 - To have a simple website where users do not "get lost" when navigating.
 - To show all services that the company offers in a summarised way.
-- To provide basic information of the structure of the comapny.
+- To provide basic information of the structure of the company.
 - To receive consultations from potential clients.
-- To provide a simple contact form where the client feels that privacyis respected.
+- To provide a simple contact form where the client feels that privacy is respected.

 #### [Back to Index](#index)